abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

     of this method and the code lines that follow the definition of this function.
 The purpose of this example is to show that the code is written inside the ``namespace operations_research``.

+    Some sections are more difficult to read than others.
+The more |difficulty|, the more difficult they are!

     All commands are issued from a Unix-like terminal:

     ..  code-block:: bash